kyungjae-lee/kyungjae-lee.github.io/_posts/discrete-structures/2021-09-04-proof-techniques.md

 (P ∧ Q' → 0) → (P → Q) is a tautology.
 So to prove the theorem P → Q, it is sufficient to prove P ∧ Q' → 0.
-    - Therefore, in a proof by contradiction you assume that both the hypothesis and the negation of the conclusion are true and then ry to deduce some contradiction from these assumptions.
+    - Therefore, in a proof by contradiction you assume that both the hypothesis and the negation of the conclusion are true and then try to deduce some contradiction from these assumptions.
 * e.g., If *x^3 - x^2 + x - 1 = 0*, then *x = 1* where *x ∈ R*.
     - We are given '*x^3 - x^2 + x - 1 = 0*' and we know this is true.
 We'll